 Also, an EPA program called Re-Powering America’s Land aims to provide information and resources to solar developers and municipalities on the benefits of and considerations associated with siting solar development on contaminated land and landfills.
 The EPA is recognizing the need to conserve open space in the fight against climate change and providing resources to municipalities expedited the process associated with putting solar in previously developed land.
 It is possible to have solar power generation without cutting down forests, if planned and sited properly.

-These sites have not been clear-cut, and there is still time to save them!
 This is not about renewable energy – it is about saving our forests!
 State solar subsidies are providing financial incentives for large landowners to clearcut and lease their land, and we have to reverse course before it is too late!

-For more information on what you have read, or for a myriad of additional reasons why these projects should not be approved, please contact Save the Pine Barrens.
+For more information on what you have read, or for a myriad of additional reasons why these projects should not be approved, please contact Community Land and Water Coalition.